Omotola-Olasope/cd0037-API-Development-and-Documentation-project/My_Project_README.md

 ###### POST /quizzes

-Gets questions used to play a quiz.
-The endpoint takes a category and previous question parameters and returns a new question.
+Gets a question used to play a quiz.
+The endpoint takes a category and previous question parameters and returns a new question
-Returns a random question within the given category, if provided, and if it is not one of the previous questions.
+Request arguments: The quiz category and question IDs of previous questions Returns a random question within the given category, if provided, and if it is not one of the previous questions

 ###### POST /questions

-Creates a new question that reflects in the database.
-Returns a success value, ID of the question created, paginated questions (10 questions/page) and total questions
+Creates a new question that reflects in the database Request arguments: question, answer, difficulty and category Returns a success value, ID of the question created, paginated questions (10 questions/page) and total questions

 Sample: curl -X POST -H "Content-Type: application/json" -d '{"question":"testQ", "answer":"testA", "difficulty":"5", "category":"4"}' http://127.0.0.1:5000/questions | jq '.'